wundergraph/cosmo/rfc/operation-cache-warmer.md

 - Total operation pre-execution time: Normalization, Validation, Planning
 - Total request count

 The Top-N computation is done for a specific time interval e.g. 3-72 hour (configurable).
 The operations are sorted by the pre-execution time and request count.
-The Top-N operations are then pushed to the distributed operation cache.
+The Top-N operations are then pushed to the operation cache.
 Manual operations have a higher priority than automatic operations.
 This means when the cache capacity is reached, manual operations are moved to the cache first and automatic operations are removed.

 #### Example